-These states have “trigger laws” banning abortion on the books in case ‘Roe v.
-Wade’ is overturned
+Here are the states that are ready to ban abortion

 According to the Guttmacher Institute, seven states — Arkansas, Kansas, Kentucky, Louisiana, Missouri, North Dakota and Ohio — have laws in effect expressing lawmakers’ intent to restrict abortion rights to the maximum extent possible permitted by the Supreme Court.

 “Our shorthand for these are intent statements,” Nash said.
 “The state has a law that cannot be enforced, but it basically says something like, ‘The state intends to ban abortion to the extent allowed by the U.S. Supreme Court.’
-And while those statements don’t have the force of law, they put down a marker that really say what the state legislature would like to do if [it] could.
+And while those statements don’t have the force of law, they put down a marker that really says what the state legislature would like to do if [it] could.
 So those laws would require the state lawmakers to go back and pass an abortion ban.”

-Even if they haven’t expressed an intent, however, a number of state legislatures are likely to adopt abortion restrictions or bans.
-Twenty-one states already have laws imposing bans on abortion based specifically on the age of the fetus, including Iowa’s restrictive — and currently blocked — “fetal heartbeat law” banning abortions after six weeks.
-States like Wyoming and Tennessee do not have specific bans in place but are controlled by anti-choice lawmakers likely to favor anti-abortion legislation.
+Many states that the Guttmacher Institute classifies as “hostile to abortion rights” have enacted or attempted to enact bans specifically based on the age of the fetus, including Iowa’s restrictive — and currently blocked — “fetal heartbeat law,” banning abortions after six weeks.

-The Guttmacher Institute has identified 29 states considered “hostile to abortion rights” based on laws that restrict abortion in some way.

 “We’re really looking at exacerbating the existing reality [if Roe v.
 Wade is overturned], which is we already have abortion restrictions in place in much of the country.
 We already have very limited access to abortion services in much of the country,” Nash said.